wpmetabox/docs/_docs/extensions/mb-frontend-submission.md

 Using this extension, you can create powerful forms for users to submit posts on the front end and control how it work effortlessly.

+For more information, please see the [extension page](https://metabox.io/plugins/mb-frontend-submission/)

 {% include installation.html %}

 **Important:** This extension requires Meta Box version 4.11+.
 If you're using an older version of the plugin, please update.